 #7 Ensure YouTube Description Content is Unique

-If your description content is relatively similar or identical to other video descriptions, this can harm your ranking.
+If your description content is very similar to other video descriptions, you’ll harm your ranking ranking.
 This can be very common if you’re just using a sentence or two for your description, and it’s very similar to your other descriptions.
-While Default Uploads (see below) take the hard work out of including the information you want to include each time, aim for at least a few sentences that are unique to that video.

 #8 Nail Your Default Uploads